 Fill out a short form to request a loan from one of CashUSA’s direct lending partners.

 When you submit your initial loan request for a CashUSA loan, the network will forward your request to each direct lender it partners with.
 Each lender will use automated underwriting software to review your application within seconds.

 If you qualify for a loan, you will receive an email with one or more loan offers for you to choose from.
 These offers come from partner lenders — not from CashUSA.com.

 On the lender’s website, you’ll complete the loan paperwork after you undergo a credit check.
-You’ll receive your borrowed funds within one business day to your linked bank account.
+You’ll receive your borrowed funds within one business day in your bank account.

 You’ll never pay to use CashUSA.com.
 Instead, each lender pays a referral fee to the network for every closed loan.
 As stated in its website disclosure, CashUSA.com may also profit from sharing your contact and application information with third-party lenders and financial service providers.